 Senior Stress Engineer

-Matt Meyers is a structural analyst with nearly 15 years of experience in the composites, automotive, and oil/gas industries.
+Matt Meyers is a structural analyst with over 25 years of experience in the composites, automotive, and oil/gas industries.
 He has worked with NSE since 2008, where he has been involved with composite structures projects related to large-notch residual strength, non-traditional layups, bolted joints, allowables, stability, and analysis method validation (COSTADE).
-He has a strong working knowledge of finite element analysis (ABAQUS), including progressive damage via interface elements, eigenvalue analysis, and non-linear response.
-He also has extensive experience with statistical methods and designed experiments, and is proficient with Visual Basic and Fortran coding.
+He has a strong working knowledge of finite element analysis (ABAQUS and ANSYS), including progressive damage via interface elements, eigenvalue analysis, and non-linear response.
+He also has extensive experience with statistical methods, designed experiments, and test data analysis, and is proficient with Fortran, C#, and Visual Basic coding.
 Matt earned his MS in Mechanical Engineering from Rensselaer Polytechnic Institute.